MaximoMoyer/personal_website/README.md

 <img width="1440" alt="Screen Shot 2023-08-21 at 8 07 27 PM" src="https://github.com/MaximoMoyer/personal_website/assets/41522480/16649423-963b-4fdb-8f99-95449b12c01e">

+Please note that Banksy is most frequently returned as the artists, likely due to the more modern character of his art.
+However, if you use prompts specific to other artists like a "a royal women in a red dress" for Lebrun, "A swirling landscape" for Picasso you will have other styles of paintings appear.

 # Stack:
 - Flask (web app)
 - bs4 (scraping)